sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 | **200** | Fragmentation spectrum annotated with fragments and sub-structures. |  -  |

-## getStructureAnnotatedSpectrum
+## getStructureAnnotatedSpectrumExperimental

-> AnnotatedSpectrum getStructureAnnotatedSpectrum(projectId, alignedFeatureId, formulaId, inchiKey, spectrumIndex)
+> AnnotatedSpectrum getStructureAnnotatedSpectrumExperimental(projectId, alignedFeatureId, formulaId, inchiKey, spectrumIndex)

-Returns a fragmentation spectrum (e.g. Merged MS/MS) which is annotated with fragments and losses for the given formula result identifier  These annotations are only available if a fragmentation tree is available.
+EXPERIMENTAL: This endpoint is experimental because it produces return values that are not yet stable.

 Returns a fragmentation spectrum (e.g. Merged MS/MS) which is annotated with fragments and losses for the given formula result identifier  These annotations are only available if a fragmentation tree is available.